 Here we go...

-The role that essential fatty acids in mood regulation and brain function is understood fairly well by now.
-The lack of those essential nutrients in the average North American Diet is also fairly well documented by now.
+The role that essential fatty acids play in mood regulation and brain function is understood fairly well by now.
+The lack of those essential nutrients in the average North American Diet is also fairly well documented at this point.
 Amino Acid deficiencies are often found to go along with depression.
 Tryptophan comes to mind on that one - you need it to build the neurotransmitter serotonin.
 I always marvel when the short answer to that is that "Tryptophan is plentiful in our diets so a depression isn't possibly related to a deficiency."
 It makes me crazy when that statement is made.
 Why?
 Because in a world full of GERD, Indigestion, Heartburn, IBS, Chrons, Colitis, SIBO, a bazillion other inflammatory conditions, etc, what on earth makes anyone think that we are actually properly breaking down and absorbing the foods we eat?
-I mean, really.
-Digestive issues frequently go hand in hand with mental health issues.
-IBS and Anxiety pair up all the time... though I will say that they tend to break up in my office, but no one is ever sad about that break up.
-Haha.
-A few snaps from the keynote here... warning: sarcasm ahead.
+Just because they went into your mouth, doesn't mean they got into your bloodstream.

-YOUR PHONE.
 If you’re on your phone all the time then you’re saturating yourself in dopamine and cortisol all day. (just google that stuff, the info is everywhere.
 And this article is a whole other perspective for you if you have kids.)
 You can develop a chronic state of hormonal imbalance, exhausting your endocrine system which can make it hard to feel happy in the morning, difficult to engage in any kind of proactive solution to problems, experience sleep disruption and feelings of dullness and dissatisfaction, among other things.
 And that's just your phone!

 Here are a couple slides from my presentation that made some people laugh...

-MICROBIOME.
 If you’ve had a lot of antibiotics in your life then your Microbiome may be damaged.
 If your microbiome is damaged then there is a good chance that there are messages going up from your 'gut' to your brain tell you to feel things that you shouldn't necessarily be feeling.
 Read more about that here.
 If you'd like to know even more about that, check out the amazing work being done by The Cummings School of Medicine's Microbiome Research Centre, right here in Canada.

-If you are of the conventional attitude that any symptom, be it a headache, indigestion, sore joints, feeling down for 'no reason' or feeling anxiety when you know you 'shouldn't,' is just a mistake by your 'stupid body' or 'stupid brain,' that needs to be shut up by a pill or intervention, then you are primed to accept a solution that could lock you into these issues longterm, setting them up to get worse and create other problems.
+If you are of the conventional attitude that any symptom, be it a headache, indigestion, sore joints, feeling down for 'no reason,' or feeling anxiety when you know you 'shouldn't,' is just a mistake by your 'stupid body' or 'stupid brain,' that needs to be shut up by a pill or intervention, then you are primed to accept a solution that could lock you into these issues longterm, setting them up to get worse and create other problems.

-The conversation that well-intentioned, brave and passionate mental health advocates are trying to make happen, is a good conversation - but to truly end the stigma, it needs a much bigger context.
+The conversation that well-intentioned, brave and passionate mental health advocates are trying to make happen, is a good conversation - but to truly end the stigma, it needs a much bigger context - and MUCH better questions.